sashs/Ropper/README.md

                      [--type <type>] [--detail] [--chain <generator>]
                      [-b <badbytes>] [--nocolor]

-    With ropper you can show information about files in different file formats and you can find gadgets to build rop chains for different architectures.
+    You can use ropper to display information about binary files in different file formats and you can search for gadgets to build rop chains for different architectures

     supported filetypes:
       ELF